Dion Leonard: Books

-In October 2016, HarperCollins Publishers announced the expected publication of a trilogy of books about Leonard's and Gobi's journey together.
+In October 2016, HarperCollins Publishers announced the expected publication of a trilogy of books about Leonard and Gobi's journey together.
 The book titled Finding Gobi, received favourable praise in Publishers Weekly.
 The paperback version was officially launched in United States on 1 June 2017 and went on to become a New York Times Bestseller at number 3.
 The hardback version was released in United Kingdom, Australia and New Zealand on 13 June 2017 reaching the Sunday Times Bestsellers list.
 This was followed by a paperback version later released in February 2018 also reaching the Sunday Times Bestseller List.
 Finding Gobi is now available in 21 languages: English, Spanish, Dutch, Polish, Italian, Japanese, German, Finnish, Swedish, Danish, Portuguese, Simplified Chinese, Chinese Traditional, Korean, French, Vietnamese, Hungarian, Bulgarian, Croatian, Slovene, Russian, Serbian and Romanian.
 A chapter book edition for young adult's and a children's picture book was also released in 2017.
 The young adult edition book won the 2017 New York City Big Book Award.

 On 13 March 2017, 20th Century Fox announced that it was developing a movie based on Dion Leonard and Gobi's extensive journey together.
 On 20 February 2021 it was announced that Sony Pictures and Tencent Films had purchased the rights from Fox to now make the movie.